-Ramen noodle stir fry with sugar snap peas, golden oak shitake mushrooms, bell pepper, and carrots cooked in a homemade stir fry sauce.
-This stir fry is easy to make and tastes better than takeout!
+Ramen noodle stir fry recipe with sugar snap peas, mushrooms, bell pepper, and carrots cooked in a homemade stir fry sauce.
+This easy ramen noodle recipe is simple to make and tastes better than takeout!

 Packed full of all your favorite stir fry vegetables, super filling thanks to ramen noodles, and tossed in the best 3 ingredient stir fry sauce to take the flavor over the top.